LinkFrost/letsthink/visualizer/README.md

 ## How to Run

 To run this service, run `npm install` and `npm run dev`.
 To build the typescript, you can use the `npm run build` command.

-## Exceeding

-For the exceeding section, this functionality of the visualization is split into two services.
-This is visualizer and the other one is visual-generator.
-That service is written in python and is responsible for actually generating the visualization image and then uploading it to generate the URL.
-This is due to the better visualization capability offered by libraries in python.

-I learned how to use MongoDB for the purpose of this project and have now become familiar with the setup and integration of MongoDB instances.
-This includes the setup and CRUD operations related to various databases, collections, and documents.